 Junior Ranger program

-Rangers provide a variety of junior ranger activities in many communities across Queensland, both in the classroom and on-country.
-These may include classroom lessons and presentations, field excursions, camps and work experience support.
-Junior rangers are often included in ranger work activities such as beach clean-ups and in celebrating days of special significance such as World Ranger Day.
-Through these activities, young people learn about managing the natural and cultural resources in their local area, in theory and in practice.
-These activities also provide inspiration for learning in science, geography, SOSE, mathematics and other subjects.
+Young people are often included in ranger work activities such as beach clean-ups and in celebrating days of special significance such as World Ranger Day and NAIDOC Week.
+Through these varied activities, young people learn about caring for country in theory and in practice.
+These activities also provide inspiration for learning in science, geography, mathematics and other subjects.

 For more information about youth engagement activities in your local area, contact your local Indigenous land and sea ranger group.
 For more information about youth engagement programs delivered by Queensland Indigenous land and sea ranger teams in Queensland communities Indigenous Land and Sea Ranger Program – ranger locations, contact the Queensland Indigenous Land and Sea Ranger Program by emailing firstname.lastname@example.org